 Like all other members of the SpeechDat family of data collections, OrienTel is driven by an international industrial and academic consortium.1 This time the coordinator is Philips Speech Processing, the other participants being ELDA, IBM, Knowledge, the University of Patras, Siemens, NSC, Universitat Politècnica de Catalunya, and Lucent Technologies.
-OrienTel resembles previous SpeechDat-like undertakings insofar as the recordings are supposed to serve the broadest possible application areas, ranging from simple command and control services to unified messaging, information retrieval, customer care, banking, WAP and service portals.
-It is different from previous projects, however, as it takes SpeechDat to a variety of non-European languages such as Arabic, Hebrew and Turkish, which require far-reaching adaptations to database design and annotation standards.
+OrienTelresembles previous SpeechDat-like undertakings2 insofar as the recordings are supposed to serve the broadest possible application areas, ranging from simple command and control services to unified messaging, information retrieval, customer care, banking, WAP and service portals.
+It is different from previous projects, however, as it takes SpeechDat to a variety of non-European languages such as Arabic and Hebrew, which require far-reaching adaptations to database design and annotation standards.
 The aim of the present paper is to introduce the broad setup of OrienTel, give an account of the present status of database design, and to call for a joint effort in producing language resources for the Mediterranean and the Middle East.
+In addition to the rather general description of the project presented in the LREC2002 Proceedings, the present paper provides some Arabic-specific problems.